Joe’s Blog: Severe threat on Saturday (THU-9/21)

+That would be welcome because after today we’ll be close to 2.6″ below average for the month officially at KCI.

-The new drought report does show worsening conditions for part of the Metro so the rain will be needed and welcome but there are a lot of things going on this weekend including the Plaza Art Fair and a big concert out at Arrowhead and both may be affected by the storm chances amongst other things happening around the region.
+The new drought report does show worsening conditions for part of the Metro, so the rain will be needed and welcome, but there are a lot of things going on this weekend including the Plaza Art Fair and a big concert out at Kauffman, and both may be affected by the storm chances amongst other things happening around the region.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++